publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch33/m__us_usc_t16_s1455a.md

             (C)

-             in the case of grants made for objectives described in subsection (b)(2) of this section—
+             in the case of grants made for objectives described in subsection (b)(2)—

                 (i) the rehabilitation or acquisition of piers to provide increased public use, including compatible commercial activity,